raphaele42/sentiment_ML_app/README.md

 * [Application](#application)

+Sentiment analysis of social media posts.
+ Online app is here: https://twsent.herokuapp.com/ do you see the change?
+Screen shots / screencast
+BAnner
+Diagram of the process?

 <a name="corpus"/>

 ## 1 - Corpus

 The model will be trained on a set of 1220 tweets labelled as positive or negative.
 The corpus is built by collating a list of labelled IDs with the corresponding tweet text, via the Twitter API.
 Output: a text file to train the model and a text file with new unclassified tweets.